Do you have Broadband Internet Access?

 Can I bring my dog?

-Yes, we are a pet-friendly resort.
+Yes, we are a pet-friendly resort (except for event/group reservations, please call if you have questions).
 Please read our pet policies before making your reservation.
 We have a pet/dog contract on our POLICIES page that you must adhere to.
 The policy is very strictly enforced, so please read it thoroughly.
 We do require a fee for dogs ($10 per night per dog).
 Because of the problems we are having with dog owners (not the dogs themselves), we are unfortunately considering banning dogs.
 Please abide by the rules in the contract so that we may continue to welcome dogs to our resort.
 NOTE: Once you have made your reservation, email us at email@example.com and let us know that you are bringing your dog(s) so we can note that in your reservation file.

 Are there any wild animals?